2012 Kajotbet Hockey Games

-The 2012 Kajotbet Hockey Games was played between 26–29 April 2012.
+The 2012 Kajotbet Hockey Games was played between 26 and 29 April 2012.
 The Czech Republic, Finland, Sweden and Russia played a round-robin for a total of three games per team and six games in total.
 Five of the matches were played in Kajot Arena in Brno, Czech Republic, and one match in Yubileyny Sports Palace in Saint Petersburg, Russia.
 The tournament was part of 2011–12 Euro Hockey Tour.

 Finland won the tournament for the fifth time, winning all three games.
 It was also their first Czech/Kajotbet Hockey Games win since 2003.
 From this year's tournament, it's called Kajotbet Hockey Games due to sponsoring by Kajotbet.